-Mess Charitable Trust's Outreach programme was launched in 2009 to directly implement its development initiatives for underprivileged communities residing in remote villages as well as urban slums across the country.
+Mess Society's Outreach programme was launched in 2009 to directly implement its development initiatives for underprivileged communities residing in remote villages as well as urban slums across the country.

 The distinct approach of Outreach serves a dual purpose.
 On one hand, it facilitates a better understanding of the ground realities and challenges encountered in the implementation of a project.
 Secondly, it also assists the corporate houses, PSUs and international agencies in fulfilling their Corporate Social Responsibility mandate.